Ken Dorsey: Buffalo Bills

 regarding their vacant offensive coordinator positions.
 The Bills promoted Dorsey to passing game coordinator and quarterbacks coach in 2021.

-On February 1, 2022, Dorsey was promoted to offensive coordinator, replacing Brian Daboll, following Daboll's departure to become the head coach of the New York Giants.
+On February 1, 2022, Dorsey was promoted to offensive coordinator, replacing Brian Daboll, who left to become the head coach of the New York Giants.

 After Dorsey and the Bills won the first two games of the 2022 season in dominating fashion, he received national attention for an incident following the Bills' last-second loss to the rival Miami Dolphins in week 3.
 At the end of the game, Dorsey was caught on-camera reacting emotionally in the coaches' box, slamming his hat, headset, and Microsoft Surface tablet on the table before the telecast cut away.
 Dorsey's reaction received a polarized response from fans, players, and analysts.
+The Bills ultimately finished the 2022 season second in points scored and yardage in Dorsey's first year as offensive coordinator.

+On November 14, 2023, Dorsey was fired by the Bills after a 5–5 start to the season, including a slump that saw the Bills lose 4 of 6 games while struggling on offense.
+He was succeeded by quarterbacks coach Joe Brady.

+Cleveland Browns

+On February 5, 2024, the Browns hired Dorsey to be the offensive coordinator under head coach Kevin Stefanski.
+After a season where the Browns offense regressed significantly, Dorsey was fired on January 5, 2025.

+Dallas Cowboys

+On February 10, 2025, the Dallas Cowboys hired Dorsey to serve as their offensive pass game specialist under new head coach Brian Schottenheimer.